sicarul/redshiftTools/README.md

     con <- dbConnect(RPostgres::Postgres(), dbname="dbname",
     host='my-redshift-url.amazon.com', port='5439',
     user='myuser', password='mypassword',sslmode='require')
-    test=dbGetQuery('select 1')
+    test=dbGetQuery(con, 'select 1')
 ```

 ### RJDBC

-If you download the official redshift driver .jar, you can use it with this R library, it's not great in the sense that you can't use it with dplyr for example, since it doesn't implement all the standard DBI interfaces, but it works fine for uploading data.
+If you download the official redshift driver .jar, you can use it with
+this R library, it’s not great in the sense that you can’t use it with
+dplyr for example, since it doesn’t implement all the standard DBI
+interfaces, but it works fine for uploading data.

 To use it, please configure like this: